godspeedsystems/gs-documentation/docs/workflows/inbuilt_workflows.md

 # Using on_error

-You have the option to include an `on_error` handler at both the task level and within the `each_sequential` loop level.
+You have an option to include an `on_error` handler at both the task level and within the `each_sequential` loop level.

 Here's an example to illustrate:
 - If a task encounters a failure for any `task_value`, the program will follow the `on_error` defined at the task level.
 If `continue` is set to false, it will terminate the loop; otherwise, it will proceed to the next tasks.